Sarah R. Fink

 Prior to joining the firm, Sarah acted as in house counsel and contract manager for a Fortune 500 company where she counseled on data privacy and cybersecurity matters and represented the company in drafting complex customer and supplier agreements with multinational corporations.

-Sarah is licensed to practice in the District of Columbia and the State of New York State.
+Sarah is licensed to practice in the District of Columbia and the State of New York.
 She is fluent in Spanish.

 - J.D., Georgetown University Law Center, cum laude